chrsep/Kingfish/README.md

 # Kingfish

 *I will (at least I expect to) be graduating on 2018.
-From then on I won't be maintaining Portal anymore since I will no longer be studying on Binus.
+From then in I won't be maintaining Portal anymore since I will no longer be studying on Binus.
 Let us know If you're interested in keeping Portal alive, well after 2018.*

 ---